-It is worth mentioning that if there were problems in the definition and acceptance of the concept of intelligence, the concept of emotional intelligence is even more confused, since adding the adjective emotional makes it, at least, partially contradictory to the first.
+It is worth mentioning that if there were problems in the definition and acceptance of the concept of intelligence, the concept of emotional intelligence is even more confusing, since adding the adjective emotional makes it, at least, partially contradictory to the first.

 There have always been attempts to take away importance or relevance from the characteristic of personal intelligence, especially by those who do not have as much of it as they might wish or those who are incapable of recognizing and accepting what they do have due to ideological prejudices.

-I have the impression that practically everyone can think of and assume a concept appropriate to their socio-personal reality.
+We have the impression that practically everyone can think of and assume a concept appropriate to their socio-personal reality.

 Biology of emotions

 Emotions are described as the body’s automatic reactions as much in a cognitive sense as purely physiological or non-cognitive.
 In this sense, emotions are like programs of immediate action which have been created throughout the whole life and form part of a person’s character.
-I imagine that each person creates these automatic response programs in the best way they can, using the cognitive instruments that they possess.
+We imagine that each person creates these automatic response programs in the best way they can, using the cognitive instruments that they possess.

-For that reason, the media in general and magazines about the brain are happy to include articles that comment positively on the modern concept of emotional intelligence.
+The media in general and magazines about the brain are happy to include articles that comment positively on the modern concept of emotional intelligence.